donejs/donejs/docs/guides/bitballs.md

 ### Component map

-The following diagrams show what component is responsible for each part of the application:
+The following diagrams show which component is responsible for each part of the application:

 <div class="row">
   <div class="col-sm-6">